Communauté Juive Libérale

+Reform Judaism in France

 Although Reform Judaism is dominant within worldwide Judaism, it is still underdeveloped in France.
-In France, liberal Judaism is practiced by more than 15,000 people who are distributed in 16 communities belonging to several currents, including l’Union libérale israélite de France (ULIF), le Mouvement juif libéral de France (MJLF), and la Communauté juive libérale d’Île-de-France (CJL).
-The CJL and a few other Reform communities are not accepted within the orthodox Consistoire.
+In France, Liberal Judaism is practiced by more than 15,000 people who are distributed in 16 communities belonging to several currents, including l’Union libérale israélite de France (ULIF), le Mouvement juif libéral de France (MJLF), and la Communauté juive libérale d’Île-de-France (CJL).
+The CJL and a few other Reform communities are not accepted within the Orthodox Consistoire.
 The Consistoire was founded in 1808 after the French Revolution, when the Jews of France were granted civil rights under the direction of Napoleon, whose goal was to make mainstream Frenchmen out of the Jewish people.